South Dakota Licensing Overview for a Barber

 - Chemical Relaxing

-Barbers will be sent an official notice from the Board detailing their results from both examinations.
-If successful, barbers will be eligible and licensed to practice within the state of South Dakota.
+Barbers will be sent an official notice from the board detailing their results from both examinations.
+If successful, barbers will be eligible and licensed to practice within the state.

 Ensure your license remains up to date

-Licensed barbers are required to update their license each year by June 30th.
+Licensed barbers are required to update their license each year by their birthday.
 This can be done easily online through the South Dakota State Board’s online license renewal portal.
 There is a $75 renewal fee for this license.

-There is currently no ongoing education needs for barbers during their licensing period in the state of South Dakota.
+There is currently no ongoing education needs for barbers during their licensing period in South Dakota.
 However, many barbers may choose to undertake ongoing education to further their career opportunities and stay up to date in current fashions and trends.